YaraSco/mlazure-project-1/README.md

 <img src="./images/features.PNG">

  - "verbosity" : logging.INFO.
 It writes on the log file.
  - Number of cross validations is 5 folds.
 It divides our training set into 5 folds to train on 4 folds and do the prediction on the fifth one.
-It helpsour model to not overfit.
+It helps our model to not overfit.
  - Enable ONNX compatible models as True.
 It let us save the model in onnx format.

  We define the AutoML configuration as follow :